Mercury Payment Systems Review

 Customer Service and Technical Support:

-I’ve dealt with Mercury Payment Systems in the past, and I have to admit that I’ve never had a problem with their customer service.
-Every rep that I’ve chatted with has been very consultative, patient and polite.
+I’ve dealt with Mercury Payment Systems in the past, and I have to admit that I’ve never had a problem with its customer service.
+Every rep that I’ve chatted with has been very consultative, patient, and polite.
 And this is after I signed up with them, too.